 I regularly remind myself to check within to ascertain whether or not my own spiritual ego has run amok.
 To do this, I use the process of self enquiry.
 Self enquiry is akin to taking a flashlight of awareness and shining it within to illuminate thought processes, beliefs and all inner workings of mind.

 It involves taking the perspective of the silent witness or the observer within to dispassionately observe or ‘see’ the machinations of mind.
 Radical honesty is an important aspect of self enquiry.
-We must be willing to shine the light brightly and sift through the contents of mind and thought with a fine toothed comb, fully admitting to ourselves what reveals itself.
+We must be willing to shine the light unwavering and sift through the contents of mind and thought with a fine toothed comb, fully admitting to ourselves what is revealed.